qbic-pipelines/variantmtb/README.md

 ## Credits

-nf-core/variantmtb was originally written by SusiJo.
+nf-core/variantmtb was originally written by SusiJo and mapo9.

 We thank the following people for their extensive assistance in the development of this pipeline: